 Arguably the most exciting studies relating to CBD and inflammation have shown that it is the strongest of all anti-inflammatory options, beating off stiff competition from Omega-3, vitamin C, and various antioxidants.

 Finally, a 2015 study in Drug and Alcohol Dependence looked at the levels of inflammation in people who smoked marijuana, and compared them to those who didn’t.
-Researchers observed 1,115 people who recently smoked marijuana, and 8,041 non-smokers with the goal being to examine the influence of the plant on C-reactive protein (CRP) – an inflammation marker that is often linked to an increased risk of heart disease.
+Researchers observed 1,115 people who recently smoked marijuana, and 8,041 non-smokers with the goal being to examine the influence of the plant on C-reactive protein (CRP) – an inflammation marker that could indicate an increased risk of heart disease.
 Results of the study found that people who had smoked marijuana within the previous 30 days had lower CRP levels than non-smokers.

 Final Thoughts on CBD for Inflammation

-Simply put, inflammation is extremely painful and inconvenient at best.
-At worst, it is a sign that you’re suffering from a serious medical problem.
-While NSAIDs can provide you with reasonably fast-acting relief, the positive effects are only temporary, and are often accompanied by long-term side effects.
+Simply put, inflammation is painful and damaging to the body if sustained over long periods.
+At worst, it is a signal that you’re suffering from a serious medical problem that requires medical attention.
+While NSAIDs can provide you with reasonably fast-acting relief, the positive effects are only temporary, and can be accompanied by long-term side effects if not used safely.

-In contrast, CBD is all-natural and comes in a variety of forms, including oils, gummies, edibles, tinctures, topical ointments, and more.
+In contrast, CBD is all-natural plant medicine that comes in a variety of forms, including oils, gummies, edibles, tinctures, topical ointments, and more.

 The best CBD sellers ensure that their products contain little or no THC, no additives, and no GMOs.
 If inflammation is making your life hell, take some time to do some quality research, as there are many reputable brands out there that offer legal, high-grade hemp CBD products to soothe your pain.